Feng Shui Living Room Tricks for Positive Vibes

 Declutter your home

 For most people, it is hard to feel relaxed with clutter around.
+It is possible to declutter quickly and effectively.

 When there is too much going on, and too much for the eyes to focus on, it overloads the brain.